khronokernel/Getting-Started-With-OpenCore/README.md

 **Block**: We won't be doing anything here.

-**Patch**: Here you'll be adding some USB and SATA patches, follow the vanilla guide for what patches your system may need.
+**Patch**: Here you'll be adding some USB and SATA patches, follow the [Vanilla guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) for what patches your system may need.

 **Quirk**: Settings for ACPI.

-* FadtEnableReset: NO (enable reboot and shutdown on legacy hardware, not recommended unless needed)
+* FadtEnableReset: NO (Enable reboot and shutdown on legacy hardware, not recommended unless needed)
 * IgnoreForWindows: NO (Disable ACPI modifications when booting Windows, only for those who made broken ACPI tables)
 * NormalizeHeaders: NO (Cleanup ACPI header fields, irrelevant in 10.14)
 * RebaseRegions: NO (Attempt to heuristically relocate ACPI memory regions)